 To judge the effectiveness of your marketing campaigns, you need to look at your average direct mail response rate.

 Direct mail response is everything that matters.
 Numbers don’t lie.
-Regardless of how much time, effort, and money may go into a campaign, if it doesn’t produce the results you expect or need, then go back to the drawing board.
+Regardless of how much time, effort, and money may go into a campaign, if it doesn’t produce the results you expect or need, then you need to go back to the drawing board.

-Direct mail shows a 37 percent higher response rate than email, according to the Association of National Advertisers (ANA).
+Direct mail shows a 37 percent higher response rate than email, according to the Association of National Advertisers.

 - Campaign Costs